 Children may bring a packed lunch and drink to eat in our dining hall.
 We ask parents to pack this in a plastic box, clearly marked with the child’s name.
 As with most schools, we do have some children at Morley with nut allergies.
 An allergic reaction for these children can prove to be very dangerous.
 In support of them, therefore, we ask that packed lunches or snacks do not contain nuts or peanuts (including peanut butter).
-To help preserve the condition of our wooden floor in the hall, we would ask that any wax covers of cheese items are removed before the cheese is brought into school.

 How to pay